New Eastern Nebraska Research & Extension Center Open House June 29

 ENREC encompasses 53 counties and includes the University of Nebraska Southeast Extension District, Northeast Extension District, and the newly developed Metro Extension District, as well as the South Central Ag Lab, Haskell Ag Lab, Barta Brothers Ranch and Kimmel Education and Research Center.
 This model of collaboration specifically addresses the needs of eastern Nebraska with research initiatives and extension programs and leverages the strengths of existing programs and connections.

-The event, which will be co-hosted by State Sen. Bruce Bostelman, kicks off with an informal time to meet with industry leaders and representatives and visit commodity group booths from 10 to 10:50 a.m.
+The event will begin with an informal time to meet with industry leaders and representatives and visit commodity group booths from 10 to 10:50 a.m.

 “There will be opportunities to interact with Sen. Bostelman, university faculty, commodity groups and others attending the open house," Adams said.
 "The event is intended to show firsthand what we are doing at ENREC and why it matters."